 As parents, we’ve all been locked in more than one battle with a stubborn kid who doesn’t want to eat the food we’ve prepared.
 More often than not, these clashes arise over that one thing that kids seem to universally revile: vegetables.
+Don’t worry I have some yummy recipes to get kids to eat vegetables and not even know they are there!

 No matter how much we cajole, punish, and beg, the broccoli will just sit on the plate, untouched.
 Which isn’t just worrisome because good food is going to waste – it also means your child isn’t getting the nutrients and vitamins that vegetables are naturally packed full of.

 A note on required materials: Many children dislike the texture of vegetables, so it’s important to use a juicer, steamer, food processor, or blender, which can help you sneak veggies into soups, smoothies, and sauces without a fight.
 Look for a blender or food processor with sharp steel blades, high powered motor (500 watts or more), and multiple speed settings.
-I’m partial to Vitamixes because they can make anything, but you’ll need to drop a pretty penny and not everyone is ready for that kind of investment.

 Now it’s time to be creative in the kitchen and find some recipes that disguise vegetables in creative ways.
 Here are some delicious, and simple, recipes to try out that combine vegetables with foods your kids probably already love.
+I hope you find success with these recipes to get kids to eat vegetables.

 Cauliflower Dipping Sticks